-Since the United States operates on the Fahrenheit scale for temperatures while Greece operates on the Celcius scale for temperatures, you'll need to know how to make simple conversions between these two measurement systems before you travel so you'll know what you should pack for your trip.
+Since the United States' temperatures operate on the Fahrenheit scale while Greece's operate on the Celsius scale, you'll need to know how to make simple conversions between these two measurement systems before you travel in order to properly pack for your trip.

 On the other hand, converting from Fahrenheit to Celsius requires that you first subtract 30 from the number, then divide the result by 2, and finally add 2 to that quotient—basically the opposite of converting from Celsius to Fahrenheit.

 However, keep in mind both of these simple conversions only get you within a few degrees Fahrenheit or Celsius of the actual temperature, which should give you a basic idea of what the weather calls for in terms of clothing.

 If you'd rather know exact Grecian temperatures in Fahrenheit (and don't want to use an online converter or app that gives temperature in Fahrenheit), you can accurately convert from Celsius by multiplying the degrees by 9/5 and then adding 32 to the result.